elmermj/device_preview_2-beta/README.md

 # DISCLAIMER:
 # I merely update this package so it's compatible with Flutter 3.19+ since the original author no longer maintains this package.
 The original author is aloisdeniel.com

+# This update has not been tested extensively.
+Feel free to improve it to your liking.

 <p align="center">